Duta/stuttering-lang/README.md

             um, check if it has any divisors currentDivisor is like 2?
-            while currentDivisor is smaller than currentNum over 2 basically if currentNum mod currentDivisor equals 0 then isPrime is like false
+            while currentDivisor is smaller than currentNum over 2 and isPrime basically if currentNum mod currentDivisor equals 0 then isPrime is like false
                 otherwise basically